Daily Aspirin; This Simple Solution Saves Pregnant Women’s Lives

 The USPSTF and ACOG recommend the use of low-dose aspirin for women at risk of developing preeclampsia.
 Any pregnant woman with one or more of the above risk factors may benefit from this low-cost, low-risk intervention to reduce their pregnancy hypertension risk.

-The current clinical trial data shows daily low-dose aspirin reduces the by 24%.
+The current clinical trial data shows daily low-dose aspirin reduces the risk of preeclampsia by 24%.
 The recommendation is to begin low-dose aspirin (81 mg/day) between 12 weeks and 28 weeks of gestation and continue daily until delivery.

 An aspirin a day keeps preeclampsia away